 I’m a big fan of Japanese food.
-About a year I studied Japanese cuisine with real Japanese chef.
-Japanese looks very simple, but at the same time has many incredible umami ingredients and secrets that looks like a real magic.
-I like that simplicity and elegance at the same time, healthy approach and smaller portions.
+About a year I studied Japanese cuisine with a real Japanese chef.
+Japanese looks very simple, but at the same time has many incredible umami ingredients and secrets that works like a real magic.
+I like that simplicity and elegance at the same time, a healthy approach and smaller portions.

 Sometimes I just play with the Japanese food ingredients, try to get a new combination.
-Eggplant, miso and tahini is amazing combination.
+Eggplant, miso, and tahini is an amazing combination.
 This is my favorite vegan dish for cold lazy days.
-Usually I serve it as appetizer or as a part of macrobiotic bowl.
+Usually, I serve it as an appetizer or as a part of the macrobiotic bowl.

-By the way miso paste is extremely rich of protein that make this dish nutritious.
+By the way, miso paste is extremely rich of protein that makes this dish nutritious.
 Tahini paste is a great source of calcium – 426 mg per 100g!